napix/NapixServer/docs/deployment.rst

 Napix.auth
 ..........

+The authentication layer is provided by a plugin :class:`napixd.plugins.AAAPlugin`.
+This plugin is not automatically installed by the launcher.

 The ``Napix.auth`` key sets the value of the authentication server.

 The value ``service`` is the **public address** at which the Napix server is accessed.